mikependon/RepoDB.NET/pages/classes/queryfield.md

 #### IsForUpdate Method

-There is a scenario that we are using the query field for the purpose of updates.
+There is a scenario that we are using this class for the purpose of updates.

-Let us say, you have a person named `John Doe` and you would like to update this person's name to `James Doe` using the name qualifier.
+Let us say, you have a person named `John Doe` and you would like to update this person's name to `James Doe` using the `Name` field as the qualifier.

 See the translated SQL below.

 ```csharp
 UPDATE [dbo].[Person] SET Name = 'James Doe' WHERE Name = 'John Doe';
 ```

-To make a parameterized statement for this, we need to have a SQL like below.
+To make a parameterized statement for this, we need to have a SQL statement like below.

 ```csharp
 UPDATE [dbo].[Person] SET Name = @Name WHERE Name = @_Name;
 ```

-Where the value of `@Name` is `James Doe` and the value of `@_Name` is `John Doe`.
+Where the value of the `@Name` field is `James Doe` and the value of `@_Name` is `John Doe`.

 If you create a query field like below.